dcppc/crosscut-metadata/sparql/README.md

 one HTTPS request for each and every context file reference.
 Switching to context files stored on the local file system therefore results in a further speedup of at least 10X and in any many cases much more, depending on the complexity of the input DATS JSON and the number of embedded context file URIs.
 This is the technique used by the `run-sparql-queries-faster.sh` script mentioned above.
-There is some room for improving the DATS JSON encoding in such way that parsing should take less time regardless of the parser used.
+Beyond making the context files local, there is some room for improving the DATS JSON encoding in such way that parsing should take less time regardless of the particular parser used.
 For example, the following changes could be implemented:

  * Merge the two separate sets of context files into one set.
  * Make more extensive use of JSON-LD id references to avoid excessive duplication of JSON entities.

-However, the best long-term solution would be to switch to a JSON-LD parser that caches the parsed representation of each context file in-memory.
-Even with the local context file technique used above it is still likely that the RDFLib plugin is having to read each context file from the file system every time a reference to one is encountered (i.e., twice for each and every DATS entity.)
+However, the best long-term solution is probably to switch to a JSON-LD parser that caches the parsed representation of each context file in-memory.
+Even with the local context file technique used above it is still likely that the RDFLib plugin is having to read each context file from the file system every time a reference to one is encountered (i.e., twice for each and every DATS entity in each JSON file.)